s7manth/tp/docs/team/festivecat.md

     * I also incorporated the link to table of contents under most major headings and subheadings.
     * Polished DG before final submission, inclusive of wording changes, formatting and whitespaces.
     * Added additional test cases.
+    * Added captions/figure references to the images used.

 * **Contribution to team-based tasks**:
   * Made team organisation and repository at the beginning.